-A partnership is, by definition, two or more persons who join forces to form a business and agree to share risks, profits, and losses.
-Examples of joint partnerships include law firms, medical groups, real estate investment firms, and accounting firms.
+There are many ways to start a business, each with advantages and disadvantages.
+There are four main types of economic entities: company, sole trader, partnership, and joint stock company.
+A business partnership is, by definition, two or more persons who join forces to form a business and agree to share risks, profits, and losses.
+Examples of business partnerships include law firms, medical groups, real estate investment firms, and accounting firms.

 In contrast, a sole trader places all these obligations on one person, while a company operates as an independent legal entity, separate from its owners.
 A limited liability company, or LLC, combines a partnership and a corporation that allows the owners to take profits and losses from the business without personal liability or taxes.

-How to establish a Business Partnership?
+How to Establish a Business Partnership?

-You can start a partnership with one or more other owners.
+You can start a business partnership with one or more other owners.
 You will need to make several decisions about these members’ roles, responsibilities, and fees.

-How much does one need to spend to join this partnership?
-Usually, this person contributes a certain amount of money to the partnership when the partnership is established or when a new partner joins.
-You must decide how much each original partner should contribute and how much new partners will contribute.
+How much does one need to spend to join this firm partnership?
+Usually, this person contributes a certain amount of money to the partnership when the partnership is established or when a new business partner joins.
+You must decide how much each original firm partner should contribute and how much new partners will contribute.

-Types of Partners
+Types of Company Partners

-What kind of partners do you want in your partnership?
+What kind of partners do you want in your business partnership?
 Are all partners the same, or do some have more day-to-day responsibilities than others?

-You may also want some partners to receive equity (ownership) and others to be paid a salary (salaried as an employee) because they are responsible.
+You may also want some business partners to receive equity (ownership) and others to be paid a salary (salaried as an employee) because they are responsible.
 These two types are called equity partners and salaried partners.

-Shares of a partner
+Shares of a Firm Partner

-What share of the profits does each partner receive?
+What share of the profits does each firm partner receive?
 The partnership’s profits are distributed among the partners according to their contribution, tenure, type, or combination.
 Take 100 percent and share it with all partners.
 The amount owed to each shareholder is called a distribution.

-Based on the decisions made in the first step, you should choose the type of partnership.
+Based on the decisions made in the first step, you should choose the type of business partnership.
 A limited liability company has the same type of partners; everyone participates in the daily decisions, and the way the partnership works is the same.

 A limited liability company protects all partners from liability for ordinary companies.

-There may be several types of partnerships in your state.
+There may be several types of business partnerships in your state.
 At this point, you should check with your state’s commerce department to see what partnerships are available.

-Your partnership type determines the name of your partnership.
+Your partnership type determines the name of your business partnership.
 For example, if you are setting up a limited partnership, you want the title to be in your name.
 Some states have requirements for different types of business names, so now is the time to do some research before choosing one.

 The business name is important information for your business, and it is difficult and expensive to change it, so make sure you are sure of your business name before proceeding to step four.
 If you don’t go directly to step four, you can register your partnership name in your state.
 If you are registering soon, you do not need to register the business name separately.

-Register Your Partnership
+Register Your Business Partnership

-Once you have all the information you need for your partnership, go to your state’s secretary of state’s website and look for the business or corporation section.
+Once you have all the information you need for your business partnership, go to your state’s secretary of state’s website and look for the business or corporation section.
 Here you can register your company as a partnership.
 Most countries allow you to complete this registration online.

-If your partnership operates in more than one state, you must complete this registration process in each state.
+If your business partnership operates in more than one state, you must complete this registration process in each state.
 The principal state first becomes a “domestic” partnership, then registered in other states as a “foreign” partnership.

-Get an Employer ID Number
+Get an Employer ID Number for Firm Partnership

 You can get an Employer Identification Number (EIN) from the IRS if you have a business name, type, and location.
 Almost all businesses need an EIN, even if they have no employees.
 Getting an EIN is easy, and you can apply for an EIN online or by phone and get an instant number 9